Foodprints for the Future

 Once you take the pledge you will need to find the best program to fit your campus.
 Earth Day Network and the Foodprints for the Future Coalition can help.

-JOIN: In the name of Earth Day 2020, become a climate leader and take the 20/20 Pledge to replace 20% of animal products with delicious plant-based foods and reduce food waste by 20%.
-Full details about the pledge timeline can be found on the pledge, itself.
+In the name of Earth Day, become a climate leader and take the 20/20 Pledge to replace 20% of animal products with delicious plant-based foods and reduce food waste by 20%.
+Campuses who sign the pledge agree to the following:

 Resources for Students